dnadesign/shipistrano/README.md

-With hundreds of heterogeneous applications across a variety of platforms, languages and third-party infrastructure configurations, one challenge we face at DNA is ensuring that our developers have the tools and processes to make managing our portfolio of applications easy peesy.
-Providing this collection of Capistrano processes and recipes takes one less thing off their plate.
+With hundreds of heterogeneous applications across a variety of platforms, languages and third-party infrastructure configurations, one challenge we face at DNA managing those in a effective way.
+Not just from a automation view but also to ensure that we have the structure and processes to make sure each team isn't being caught up reinventing the wheel.

+This repo provides one part of our toolkit in solving our problem.
+Shipistrano provides a collection of tested Capistrano processes and helper recipes for deploying and syncing environments between machines.
+It can be used onto of Capistrano in order to provide additional helpers.

 ## Monologue